resinas/webpage/_pages/about.md

 My current research interests include process performance and compliance management, personal productivity analytics, conversational bots, and the process of process mining.
 Previously, I worked on the analysis and management of service level agreements.

-My research is regularly published in journals like IEEE Trans.
-Serv.
-Comp. or BISE, and conferences like BPM or CAiSE.
+My research is regularly published in journals like IEEE Transactions on Services Computing or BISE, and conferences like BPM or CAiSE.
 You can find [here](publications/) the full list.

 I have been general chair and PC chair of the [BPM conference](https://bpm-conference.org/), and I'm currently associate editor in the [BISE journal](https://www.bise-journal.com/).